 When Azure Pipelines detects an error and it can be linked back to a file that has been modified in the PR then the relevant lines will be added as a GitHub comment.
 For example:

 The test `ansible-test sanity --test pep8` failed with the following errors: lib/ansible/modules/network/foo/bar.py:509:17: E265 block comment should start with '# ' The test `ansible-test sanity --test validate-modules` failed with the following error: lib/ansible/modules/network/foo/bar.py:0:0: E307 version_added should be 2.4.
 Currently 2.3

 From the above example we can see that

 --test pep8 and

---test validate-modules have identified issues.
-The commands given allow you to run the same tests locally to ensure you’ve fixed the issues without having to push your changed to GitHub and wait for Shippable, for example:
+--test validate-modules have identified an issue.
+The commands given allow you to run the same tests locally to ensure you’ve fixed all issues without having to push your changes to GitHub and wait for Azure Pipelines, for example:

 If you haven’t already got Ansible available, use the local checkout by running: